mmb-carb/ESTA/docs/DEVELOPERS.md

   * Final value is Emissions
  * from src.emissions.scaled_emissions import ScaledEmissions
   * simple multi-level dictionary container
-  * the keys are, in order: subarea, date, hr, eic
+  * the keys are, in order: region, date, hr, eic
   * the values are of type `SparceEmissions`
  * from src.surrogates.spatial_surrogate import SpatialSurrogate
   * A subclass of Python's `collections.defaultdict`